Nearly 60 structures confirmed lost or damaged in Central Okanagan wildfires - Haida Gwaii Observer

-At least 58 structures have been confirmed to have been lost or damaged in Central Okanagan wildfires.
+At least 58 structures have been confirmed to have been lost or damaged in Central Okanagan wildfires, and that number is expected to climb.

 “I want to share some news that will cause many of you great relief, but I also acknowledge it will cause many of you ongoing and increased anguish,” West Kelowna Fire Chief Jason Brolund said during a regional wildfire update on Monday (Aug.
 21).
 “I can report today that we have a loss estimate for the neighbourhoods we have visited.
 It represents whole and partial losses, and we estimate there are approximately 50 structures.”